RPi-Distro/pi-gen/README.md

 If you want to generate a 64 bits image from a Raspberry Pi running a 32 bits version, you need to add `arm_64bit=1` to your `config.txt` file and reboot your machine.
 This will restart your machine with a 64 bits kernel.
+This will only work from a Raspberry Pi with a 64-bit capable processor (i.e. Raspberry Pi Zero 2, Raspberry Pi 3 or Raspberry Pi 4).

 ## `binfmt_misc`